-Unfortunately this time information tends to emphasise a pointless aspect of tramping, The Destination, and, some trampers feel they need to test themselves, rush, to prove something to someone.
-Aren’t you there to experience your environment, notice things, experience the views, watch the bellbirds flitting around?
+Unfortunately, this time information tends to emphasise a pointless aspect of tramping, The Destination, and, some trampers feel they need to test themselves, rush, to prove something to someone.
+Aren’t you there to experience your environment, notice things, experience the views, and watch the bellbirds flitting around?
 There’s no actual requirement to minimise the time racing through this memorable landscape.

 Muddy Creek carpark to Mt Aspiring National Park boundary

 Mt Aspiring National Park boundary to Shelter Rock Hut

 Distance: 10 km

 Cascade Saddle daytrip